Associate Degree & District Collaboratives

 Either option allows students to jumpstart their college education at a savings of more than 50 percent of regular college tuition.

-There is currently a collaborative taking place among Robertson County's high school students at the Highland Crest campus and among Dickson County's high school students at the Bibb-White Bluff Civic Center.
+There is currently a collaborative taking place among Robertson County's high school students at the Highland Crest campus, among Dickson County's high school students at the Bibb-White Bluff Civic Center, and among Cheatham County's high school students at the Workforce Essentials building.

 Visit our FAQ page for additional details.